DOCS

 Authenticate the Zonos JS snippet

-Once you have loaded the Zonos JS script, you need to authenticate it by passing a Zonos API key and store ID into Zonos.init function.
-The API keys used to authenticate Checkout are designed to be publishable, meaning they can be safely used in frontend code without exposing any sensitive information.
+Once you have loaded the Zonos JS script, you need to authenticate it by passing a public Zonos API key and store ID into Zonos.init function.
+The public API key used to authenticate Checkout is designed to be publishable, meaning it can be safely used in frontend code without exposing any sensitive information.

 1